 Acer palmatum Manyo no sato is a rare and unusual maple with purple and lime green variegated leaves in the spring.
-Summer color is light green which becomes tangerine orange in early fall and dark orange with red tints in late fall.
+Summer color is light green which becomes tangerine orange in early fall.
+In a few weeks the color changes to dark orange with red tints in late fall.
 It is one of my favorites for the ever-changing color.
 Maple enthusiasts are just beginning to discover this rare and hard to find maple.
 Manyo has spring leaves from light to dark purple combined with lime green variegation to create a very unique look.
 In Japanese the name means ‘wonderful place of nature’.
-The lime green expands during the summer until the entire maple is no longer a dark color, but a light green with pink and lime tints.
-In the fall the light green color changes to a tangerine orange before becoming dark orange with red tints.
+The lime green expands during the summer until the entire maple is no longer a dark purple color.
+The summer look is a light green with pink and lime tints.

 This cultivar can handle full sun to partial shade and has a dense, shrub-like growth habit.
-The ideal growing conditions would provide for sun nearly all day long, except during hot afternoon temperatures when some shade is preferred.
-The sun brings out the purple and lime green leaves which makes this maple awesome.
+The ideal growing conditions would provide for sun nearly all day long, except during hot afternoon temperatures when some shade is preferred. some sun is necessary to bring out the the purple and lime green leaves which makes this maple awesome.
 The bright green bark adds to the the final WOW factor of this maple.

 Acer palmatum Manyo no sato is a moderate growing cultivar that may reach 7′ in 10 years and for that reason it is an excellent container plant.
 I am thoroughly enchanted with Manyo.
 What a color combination – spring, summer and fall and with beautiful smooth green bark it is definitely an eye-catcher.
 However, all maples need some pruning to establish their overall structure.
-When one or two branches grow 3-4′ farther than the rest of the branches it is time for pruning to bring it back into balance.
+When one or two branches, other than the terminal branc, grow 2-3′ farther than the rest of the branches it is time for pruning to bring the shape back into balance.
 For more information please see Pruning Japanese Maples.
 Once established this cultivar is hardy to USDA zone 5.